markwinter/go-finproto/README.md

 ### Nasdaq ITCH 5.0

-The `itch` directory contains an implementation of Nasdaq's ITCH 5.0 protocol.
+The `itch` directory contains a parser for Nasdaq's ITCH 5.0 protocol.

 ### Nasdaq SoupBinTCP 4.1

-The `soupbintcp` directory contains an implementation of Nasdaq's SoupBinTCP 4.1 protocol.
+The `soupbintcp` directory contains a server and client implementation of Nasdaq's SoupBinTCP 4.1 protocol.